Q. How do I know if a therapist/coach is right for me?

 Q. How long are the sessions?

 A. Sessions lengths vary for each provider and service.
-Psychotherapy sessions are typically 45-50 minutes long.
+Psychotherapy sessions are typically 50-55 minutes long.
 Prior to the first session, please complete the paperwork ahead of time to speed up the intake process.
-Your provider will direct you to pdf forms to download or an online intake form.
-Otherwise, please arrive 10 minutes early to complete necessary paperwork.
+Your provider will direct you to the client portal to complete paperwork.
+If you are not able to access the portal, please arrive 10 minutes early to complete necessary paperwork.

 Q. How long does therapy/coaching usually last?